The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 100%

-Judy Garland stars in this musical romance about four sisters preparing for the 1904 World’s Fair in St. Louis, Missouri.
-Not only is it preciously cute with some impressive ensemble song-and-dance numbers, but this is also the movie that introduced to the world the classic holiday tune “Have Yourself a Merry Little Christmas.”
-That makes it both a rom-com and a Christmas movie—two great tastes that go great together (just ask Love Actually).
+Judy Garland stars in this movie-musical about four sisters preparing for the 1904 World’s Fair in St. Louis, Missouri.
+Aside from being preciously cute with impressive ensemble song-and-dance numbers, it also introduced the classic holiday tune “Have Yourself a Merry Little Christmas” to the world.
+That makes it a rom-com and a Christmas movie—two tastes that go great together (just ask Love Actually).

 'An American in Paris' (1951)